-A summary of the significant inputs used to estimate the fair value of Non-Agency RMBS held for investment at fair value as oDecember 31, 2019 and 2018 follows:
+A summary of the significant inputs used to estimate the fair value of Level 3 Non-Agency RMBS held for investment at fair value as of December 31, 2020 and December 31, 2019 follows.
+The weighted average discount rates were based on fair value.
+Previously issued financial statement filings were based on amortized cost.
+We believe fair value provides an improved presentation of weighted average discount rates.